lucas-isenmann/gramoloss/readme.md

 ## Notions

 *Links* are either edges or arcs.
-Loops are for the moment unimplemented.
+Loops and multiedges and multiarcs are for the moment unimplemented.

 *Parameters* are function which do not modify the graph and which computes in most cases an integer (for example the chromatic number).